FabianoEger/tago-documentation/dashboard.rst

 Clock
 =====
 Select a timezone to show a analogic clock.
-You can pass the mouse above the widget to see a popup of the time in a digital way.
+You can pass the mouse above the widget to see a popup of the time in a digital format.

 .. image:: _static/dashboard/widget_gauge_clock.png
 	:width: 50%